How TeE-Times Works For You

 In the paper-based process, when job timers are used the following activities are required from the technician.
-Each is error prone and requires to leave the work on the vehicle and thus waste precious time:
+Each is error-prone and requires one to leave the work on the vehicle and thus waste precious time:

-- Punch in when coming to work or go for lunch or another break,
+- Punch in when coming to work or going for lunch or another break,

 - Punch out when returning from lunch or a break, and when leaving the shop